 Intense emotions and feelings take a lot of energy and are often short-lived.
 Ecstatic love and its rush of happy love hormones 'fade' to serenity and acceptance.
 Some people confuse this with falling out of love, but really this is just a calm, more natural, enduring state.

-Besides being a model that shows the relationship of different types of emotions to each other, the wheel of emotions can also be used as a visual aid for healing.
+Besides being a model that shows the relationship of different types of emotions to each other, the wheel can be used as a visual aid for emotional and mental healing.

-Likewise, you can increase your level of optimism by moving up the scale from serenity to joy.
-Love grows as you move up the scale from accepting yourself to trusting yourself to admiration.
+Likewise, you can increase your long term level of optimism by learning to move up the scale from serenity to joy.
+Healthy self love grows as you move up the scale from acceptance to trust and finally true admiration.

-Expressing emotions, even negative emotion, is natural.
-Channeled appropriately they help us move energy and take action.
-Only when they become habitual and destructive do they lose their positive power and become an obstacle to our well-being.
+Expressing all types of emotions, even negative emotions, is natural and healthy.
+Sometimes, expressing those negative emotions feels good!
+When channeled appropriately, they are cleansing and empowering.
+They help you move energy and take action.
+Only when they become habitual and destructive to yourself and others do they lose their positive power and become an obstacle to your well-being.